wpmk2/mini-birds-related/README.md

 ## Step 5: Endpoints and Controllers - Create and Refactor

-  * Create CRUD endpoints and a Controller with CRUD methods for our new models -- User and Bird.
+  * Create CRUD endpoints and a Controller with CRUD methods for User
-  * Refactor the enpoints and logic related to Sightings from yesterday's code.
+  * Refactor the endpoints and logic related to Sightings from yesterday's code.
 Make any needed adjustments to existing code.
   * When Sighting data is requested make sure to populate it with User data before returning it to the client.
   * Make it possible for the client to request sightings for a specific user by through sending the user id as a part of the request query.